jaideepsai-narayan/vertex_ai_summarizer/README.md

 Click on Extensions-->Manage extensions-->Load Unpacked.
 Here just open the repository that you cloned.
 So you can see the extension has been added as shown below.

+Load the extension into Chrome:

+- Go to chrome://extensions

+- Enable "Developer mode"

+- Click "Load unpacked"

+- Select the project directory

 <img src="https://github.com/user-attachments/assets/11d4c239-5b79-4610-994a-541ed64f6728" width="700"/>